cdl-geneseo/geneseo-dictionary/I/IDC.md

 # IDC

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : IDC

 Created by  Amanda Neri on Dec 11, 2020

 IDCadj.
 IDC stands for “I don’t care”.
 Being in the state of having no concern.
 Source: Dictionary of Geneseo English, Fall 2020, NeriAs of 2020, 82% of students surveyed know the word(Neri, G-M, 2020)  82% of students surveyed know the word.
 Of those surveyed, 94% believed it originated elsewhere.
 (Neri, G-M, 2020)